 We encourage students to form bands whilst at the school, many of them also go on to join other acts once they have left.
 This playlist give a small sense of the variety of bands that are currently out there featuring ex-BRIT music students.

 To apply for entry into Year 12, please answer the following questions in Section 7 of the application form:

-(ii) Give a detailed summary of your experience and/or training in music technology, including any software that you are familiar with.
+(MUSIC TECHNOLOGY ROUTE APPLICANTS ONLY) Give a detailed summary of your experience and/or training in music technology, including any software that you are familiar with.

-c) What do you think the most important qualities are to succeed as a professional musician?
+c) (ALL APPLICANTS) What do you think the most important qualities are to succeed as a professional musician?
 Give reasons to support your answers.
 In addition, provide at least two examples of occasions on which you have demonstrated these qualities in your own work or study.